-You know what I’m talking about: the garbage movement that you sometimes do warming up, or when you’re close to the end of the WOD, or when you’re really tired and your attention wanders.
+You know what I’m talking about: the garbage movement that you sometimes do warming up, or when you’re close to the end of the workout, or when you’re really tired and your attention wanders.

 The mediocre and worse stuff.
 The stuff you do to just “get ‘er done” and be closer to finished.
 The stuff you do because you just “don’t have the time” or you need to hurry.
 The less than excellent.
-The “good enough” …
+The “good enough.”

 All of daily human life is littered with shit reps.
 If there was a Contest for Shit Reps, there would be millions of entries.
 People all over are notorious for putting out quantity—not quality—in their work and play lives, in their emotional and family lives too.
 We’re all overworked and (probably) underslept.
-(Is that a word?
-Well, you know what I mean.)
+(Is that a word?)
 But is that a reason for mediocre?
 Or just an excuse?

 Stop the shit reps.
 Everywhere.
 Commit yourself to excellence.